What is Toe Brachial Index?

 How to Measure Toe Brachial Index

-Measuring the TBI is fast and simple.
-A toe/digit pressure cuff is wrapped around the measured toe, and a sensor, normally a Photoplethysmograph (PPG) sensor, is placed on the toe distally to the pressure cuff.
+Measuring the TBI as part of Peripheral Arterial Disease (PAD) evaluation is fast and simple.
+A toe/digit blood pressure cuff is wrapped around the measured toe, and a sensor, normally a Photoplethysmograph (PPG) sensor, is placed on the toe distally to the blood pressure cuff.
 In some special cases also a Doppler measurement can be made instead of the PPG measurement.

 The toe pressure cuff is then inflated until the distal PPG signal flattens, indicating total arterial occlusion.